Verify ESTA - Check ESTA Status

 Authorization not approved

-Because your request for travel authorization has not been processed immediately, we are currently reviewing it.
+Because your request for travel authorization has not been processed immediately, we are currently reviewing it (ESTA application status authorization pending).
 This does not mean that there are any negative findings.
 Usually, a determination is available within 72 hours.
 Return to this website and click on “Check ESTA Status.”
 To check the status of your application, you will need to provide your application number, passport number, and birth date.

 Passports must be valid for at least 6 months after your stay in the United States.
-Check ESTA status with our website to understand whether your passport has the necessary validity.
+Checking ESTA status is possible with our website to understand whether your passport has the necessary validity.

 Verify ESTA and ensure that your passport is not banned: if you traveled to Iraq, Iran, Sudan, Syria, Libya, Somalia, and Yemen in 2011, you will not be eligible for ESTA.